GUP Modified Hawking Radiation in Bumblebee Gravity: CONCLUSION

 \section{CONCLUSION}

-In this paper, we studied the quantum thermodynamics \cite{QTerm} of the SBHBGT.
-In analyzing the quantum thermodynamics of the BGM, which is the simplest case in field theory leading to a spontaneous LSB, we had two aims: 1) to obtain the modified Hawking temperature of the SBHBGT, within the framework of GUP, arising from the emission of bosons and fermions; 2) to compute the greybody factors of the scalar and fermion fields from the SBHBGT.
-To this end, we first obtained the effective potentials of the Klein-Gordon and Dirac equations.
-In the sequel, the effective potentials were used in the greybody expression (\ref{iz87}).
+In this paper, we studied the quantum thermodynamics \cite{QTerm} of the SBHBGM.
+During this analysis, we had mainly two aims: 1) to obtain the modified Hawking temperature of the SBHBGM, within the framework of GUP, arising from the emission of bosons and fermions; 2) to compute the greybody factors of the scalar and fermion fields from the SBHBGM.
+To this end, we first derived the effective potentials of the Klein-Gordon and Dirac equations.
+Next, we used the obtained effective potentials in the greybody expression (\ref{iz87}).
 Then, we illustrated the obtained greybody factors in Figs. (3) and (4).
-It is clear from these figures that as LSB effect ($L$) increases, the greybody factor decreases: low values of the greybody factor indicate a low probability that HR can reach spatial infinity.
+It was clear from those figures that as LSB effect ($L$) increases, the greybody factor decreases: low values of the greybody factor indicate a low probability that HR can reach spatial infinity.
 In the future, the latter observation might shed light on the LSB effects from both terrestrial experiments and astrophysical observations.
-Any discovery of LSB would be an important signal beyond standard model physics \cite{Review}.
+Any discovery of the LSB would be an important signal beyond the SM physics \cite{Review}.

-In future works, we plan to extend our analysis to the Kerr (i.e., rotating) version of the SBHBGT.
-In this way, we want to study the greybody factors of stationary spacetimes with the LSB effect.
+In future work, we plan to extend the GUP and greybody factor analysis \cite{Visser} to the various BHs in gravity's rainbow, which is also a result of quantum gravity \cite{rainbowv1,rainbowv2,rainbowv3,rainbowv4,rainbowv5,rainbowv6,rainbowv7,rainbowv8,rainbowv9,rainbowv10} .
+The deformation of a spacetime owing to the rainbow gravity effect leads to Lorentz violations \cite{LVRGv1,LVRGv2}.
+In this way, we hope to achieve new results that will help us to understand the QGT and its effect on the LSB.